signalfx/apmworkshop/apm/k8s/python/README.md

 #### Step #6 Where is the auto-instrumentation?

-`sfx-py-trace` is the auto instrumenting function that runs Python3 with the instrumentation that automatically emits spans from the python app.
+`splk-py-trace` is the auto instrumenting function that runs Python3 with the instrumentation that automatically emits spans from the Python app.
 No code changes are necessary.

-Splunk's autoinstrumentation for python is here: https://github.com/signalfx/signalfx-python-tracing
+Splunk's autoinstrumentation for python is here: https://github.com/signalfx/splunk-otel-python

 #### Step #7 Leave the Flask server running